Gabloctopi18/BMPFiltering/README.md

     -e [threshold]:  edge detection

 This project was inspired by Harvard CS50.
 I used the templates provided by them in the challenge "filter" in problem set 4.
 Additional features were added by me.

+Running ./makefile will compile the prgram with gcc, but you are welcome to compile it yourself if you want.

+This is my first repository.
+Thanks for taking a look!